 Budget: This will be one of the most important factors to consider.
 What are your current living expenses?

-You want to help your parents live safely in their home.
+You want to help your parents or a loved one live safely in their home.
 You also know it may be time for them to downsize to a smaller home or retirement residence.
 How can you help when your aging parents refuse your help?